Skip to Content

 Expert Tips

-• Brisket is a tough cut of meat that requires slow cooking at a low temperature to break down the collagen and become tender.
-Set your oven to 275°F (135°C) and allow sufficient cooking time.
-You may be tempted to cook at a higher temperature for faster cooking time, but don’t.
-Baking the brisket low and slow allows the fat to break down over time and tenderizes the rest of the beef.
+• Low temperature is best.
+Brisket is a tough cut of meat that requires slow cooking at a low temperature to break down the collagen and become tender.
+Set your oven to 275°F (135°C) and give it plenty of time.
+While it is tempting to speed things up with a higher temperature, resist the urge—cooking low and slow allows the fat to break down over time and tenderizes the rest of the beef.

-• Avoid the stall by implementing the Texas crutch, which involves wrapping the brisket in heavy-duty foil to trap the heat.
-Then, continue cooking the meat until it reaches an ideal temperature.
+• Avoid the stall.
+Skip the stall by implementing the Texas crutch.
+Wrap the brisket tightly in heavy-duty foil or butcher paper to trap heat and moisture, then continue cooking until it reaches the ideal temperature.

 What’s the Stall?